rmckay50/SqLiteExecutionsToListAndQueryResults/README.md

 2023 03 10 1955
 *   commit - adding lastBarTime form NT to append to csvNTDrawLine to identify when playback ended

+2023 commit - added timespan to name of Playback result